This Is What You Should Know Before Going to Mexico City

 Touristy areas, busy avenues, public parks, and the metro system all have a police and security guard presence.
 Like everywhere else, common sense reigns: Don’t move about with tons of valuables or large sums of cash, keep an eye on your environment, and try to stick to busy areas if you’re roaming about at night.

-There's another reason why so many Americans are flocking to Mexico City these days: the exchange rate.
-With a dollar worth about 17 pesos, travel to the city is extraordinarily cheap; if you figure that a loaded taco usually costs around 15 pesos (less than $1), then you have an idea of how easy it is to shop and eat well in Mexico at the moment.
+The exchange rate continues to favor American visitors to Mexico.
+With a dollar worth about 18 pesos, travel to the city is extraordinarily cheap; if you figure that a loaded taco usually costs around 15 pesos (less than $1), then you have an idea of how easy it is to shop and eat well in Mexico at the moment.

 A 10 percent tip on meals and drinks is customary in Mexico, with the exception of street food vendors.
 Leave the coins on the table or bar just as you do here in the U.S. The cost of the metered taxis is all-inclusive and you do not need to tip.